srekrishnas05/CPE-322/README.md

 ## **Hi there, I'm Sre krishna Subrahamanian, a student at Stevens Institute of Technology.
 I'm studying Computer Engineering.**
+## I've created this GitHub Repo to showcase some cool projects I've worked on, both in and out of school ##

 A few of my interests are
-1. Math
-2. Physics
+1. Firmware & Embedded Systems
+2. Physics, Astronomy, & Math
-3. Computers
+3.

 I am proficient in these languages
 - C++